Jose Siri Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.2 K/9, which ranks 25th in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 23rd in MLB.

-- Royals pitchers combine to rank 18th in baseball in home runs given up (106 total, 1.2 per game).
+- Royals pitchers combine to allow 109 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- His last time out was on Wednesday, July 5 against the Minnesota Twins, when the right-hander threw five innings, surrendering two earned runs while giving up three hits.
+- The righty last appeared on Thursday, July 6 against the Cleveland Guardians, when he tossed five innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.